 - Lower margins.
 Naturally, your costs per item will be higher than if you buy in bulk.

 - Less control over shipping.
 Shipping costs can get complicated, as it might vary for different print-on-demand products.
 Your options are also limited if you want to create a standout unboxing experience.

 - Limited products.
 Your ability to customize products depends on the vendor and the product.
-You’ll have to weigh base costs, customization options, and available sizes when deciding which products to customize.
+Depending on which print on demand companies you want to work with, you’ll have to weigh base costs, customization options, and available sizes when deciding which vendor to choose.

 Best print-on-demand services for creating custom products

 While many print-on-demand services might seem relatively similar at first glance, you’ll have to carefully consider the ones you choose based on the products you want to create, where you’ll be shipping them, and the retail prices you want to offer, among other factors.
 As print on demand has grown in popularity, so has the amount of print on demand companies in the market.

 For example, a low base cost for one product might make it an obvious choice, until you realize that it would take 21 business days to reach customers with your most affordable shipping option.